gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/03 - Leviticus.md

 **Questions:**
 1. The catholic/orthodox position on icon veneration is that it was always allowed (and what was not allowed was idols) or that Christ incarnation changes this, as now there is a visible image of God?

+# Chapter 27
+**Key themes:**
+1. Deals with voluntary vows and dedication (not mandatory).
+People could offer their “work value” to the temple as a symbol of offering themselves.
+2. People could dedicate animals (if they weren’t firstborn), houses, and land.
+And had to pay a fifth more to redeem them.
+3. The tithe was automatically God’s, and had to pay a fifth more to redeem it.

 ---
 # References